Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> Be truthful about your emotions, and use your mind and emotions in your favor, not against yourself.
+> The two most important days in your life are the day you are born and the day you find out why.

 <!-- QUOTE_END -->